Best practices for writing DockerfilesEstimated reading time: 26 minutes

 The following examples show the different acceptable formats.
 Explanatory comments are included inline.

-Note: If your string contains spaces, it must be quoted or the spaces must be escaped.
-If your string contains inner quote characters (
+Strings with spaces must be quoted or the spaces must be escaped.
+Inner quote characters (

 An image can have more than one label.
 Prior to Docker 1.10, it was recommended